 A very underrated haunted house movie.
 I reckon it's top five in the sub-genre.
 An extended family of four which includes Ben (Oliver Reed) & Marian (Karen Black) who are husband & wife move into a mansion for a summer with their 12 year old son and their elderly Aunt Elizabeth (Bette Davis).
 The only catch is they have to share the massive dwelling with the reclusive old lady who owns the place.
 She'll be holed up in her room and wont be around so long as they leave her 3 meals a day outside her door.
 I hear you saying 'Who the fuck would do that?'
 This is a 70s slow burner but immensely enjoyable with a great climax.

-When A Stranger Calls back (1993)
+When A Stranger Calls Back (1993)

-A classic telly movie from the 90s that's a precursor to Scream sans the fun.
+A classic telly movie from the 90s that's a precursor to Scream et al. sans the fun.
 This 1993 "Have you checked the children" sequel is a really fascinating Showtime telly movie that deserves your attention.
 Julia (Jill Sholean) is menaced by a stalker whilst on a baby sitting job and just manages to survive.
 Five years later Julia is in college where she believes the same stalker is on her trail.
-Carol Kane and Charles Durning return as Jill and John, their original characters from the original When A Stranger Calls (1979).
+Carol Kane and Charles Durning return as Jill and John their characters from the original When A Stranger Calls (1979).
 When A Stranger Calls Back is pretty harrowing and disturbing stuff.
 You can't help but think if it had been released theatrically that it would have been a pop culture phenomena.

 Coogan's Bluff (1968)